-Odour, moisture and temperature are the three most important parameters while monitoring home composting process.
+Odour, moisture, and temperature are the three most important parameters while monitoring the home composting process.

 How often should one add fresh waste to their home composting bin/ pile/ pit?

 It is not advisable to disturb the bin too often while making compost.
-Addition of fresh waste once or maximum twice a day is recommended in a home composting process.
+The addition of fresh waste once or a maximum of twice a day is recommended in a home composting process.
 Refrain from mixing the compost with bare hands.
 Use a tool for even mixing of compost.

 How can moisture content of waste be checked before addition to the bin while making compost at home?

-If the material releases drops of water on pressing the moisture content is high.
+If the material releases a drop of water on pressing, the moisture content is high.
 The material must stick together and feel moist to achieve ideal moisture content.

 How does one control the moisture content while making compost in a home composting process?

-Controlling the moisture is very crucial step while making compost.
+Controlling moisture is a very crucial step while making compost.
 If the waste added to the bin is too dry, spray water to add moisture.
-If the waste looks too wet add brown material like cocopeat, sawdust, dry leaves etc. that can soak the moisture.
+If the waste looks too wet add brown material like cocopeat, sawdust, dry leaves, etc., which can soak the moisture.

 What is the appropriate moisture content range for making compost of good quality?

-For making compost the ideal moisture content lies between 40 – 55%.
-If the moisture level is below 35%, the bacterial activity may be hindered and if it rises above 60% there are chances of system turning into anaerobic and give off a rotting odour.
+For making compost, the ideal moisture content lies between 40 – 55%.
+If the moisture level is below 35%, the bacterial activity may be hindered, and if it rises above 60%, there are chances of the system turning into anaerobic and giving off a rotting odour.